Russian journalist who fled house arrest says she is innocent | Entertainment

 In a video posted on Telegram, she sat on a pink sofa and addressed Russia's Federal Penitentiary Service, criticising President Vladimir Putin over the war.
 "Put a tag like this on Putin," she said, gesturing to what appeared to be an electronic ankle bracelet.

-Her lawyer said she was supposed to turn up to a court hearing at 10:00 Moscow time (0700 GMT), but that investigators had failed to establish her whereabouts.
-Investigators had asked the court to convert her initial house arrest order into jail time if she is found, but the court refused to do so, her lawyer said.
+Her lawyer, Dmitry Zakhvatov, said she was supposed to turn up to a court hearing at 10:00 Moscow time (0700 GMT), but it was held in absentia as investigators had failed to establish her whereabouts.
+He told Reuters the authorities do not know where she is and that she will be remanded in custody if caught.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)